SavageBits/interview-pairing/star_wars.md

 ##Here's what they've told us about the pricing and discounts:

-One copy of any of the 6 movies costs $10.
+One copy of any of the 6 Star Wars movies costs $10.

-If you buy two different episodes, you get a 5% discount on those two movies.
-Purchasing A New Hope and Empire Strikes Back, for example, would cost $19.
+If you buy two different Star Wars movies, you get a 5% discount on those two movies.
+Purchasing A New Hope and The Empire Strikes Back, for example, would cost $19.

 If you buy 3 different episodes, you get a 10% discount.
 So buying one copy of each of the prequels would total $27.

 If you buy 4 different episodes, you get a 20% discount.

-If you buy all 6 you get a 40% discount.
+If you buy all 6 Star Wars movies, you get a 40% discount.

 Note that if you buy four movies, of which 3 are different episodes, you get a 10% discount on the 3 distinct movies, but the fourth movie (the duplicate) still costs $10.
 See below.